vtex-apps/minicart/README.md

 The minicart has as a required block the `product-summary`.
 So, any minicart block implementation created must add a product-summary as a block that is inside of minicart.
 (Similarly, `product-summary` has its own inner block structure that can be configured.
 There is a link to its API in the next section.)

 #### Configuration
 Through the Storefront, you can change the minicart's behavior and interface.
-However, you also can make in your theme app, as Dreamstore does.
+However, you also can make in your theme app, as Store theme does.

 | Prop name                   | Type       | Description                                             | Default value |
 | --------------------------- | ---------- | --------------------------------------------------------| ------------- |